matteogiorgi/.minidot/README.md

 dash bash bash-completion tmux vim-gtk3 exuberant-ctags fonts-firacode pandoc gnome-keyring
 ```

 For a detailed list of all the available packages, check out Debian and Ubuntu related pages [here](https://www.debian.org/distrib/packages) and [here](https://packages.ubuntu.com).
-There is an in&#x2011;progress documentation page too: [take a look](DOCS.md), it might be useful.
+There is a documentation page too: [take a look](DOCS.md), it might be useful.